khelmric/gcp-quiz-engine/README.md

   - Database Export/Import

 ## Database
-The database is located in the Collection ***quiz_db*** in Cloud Firestore.
+The database is located in the Collection ***quiz_db*** in Firestore.
 The following document types are used inside the database:
 - main-category
 - sub-category
 - group